Buddha's Birthday: India

 The public holiday for Buddha Purnima in India was initiated by B. R. Ambedkar when he was the minister of law and justice.
 It is celebrated especially in Sikkim, Ladakh, Arunachal Pradesh, Bodh Gaya, Lahaul and Spiti district, Kinnaur, various parts of North Bengal such as Kalimpong, Darjeeling, and Kurseong, and Maharashtra (where 77% of total Indian Buddhists live), as well as other parts of India as per Indian calendar.
 Buddhists go to common Viharas to observe a rather longer-than-usual, full-length Buddhist sutra, akin to a service.

-In the followers of Theravada style the dress code is pure white, others don't follow particular dress code.
+In the followers of Theravada style the dress code is pure white, others do not follow particular dress code.
 Kheer, sweet rice porridge is commonly served to recall the story of Sujata, a maiden who, in Gautama Buddha's life, offered the Buddha a bowl of milk porridge.
 Informally called "Buddha's Birthday," it actually commemorates the birth, enlightenment (nirvāna), and death (Parinirvāna) of Gautama Buddha in the Theravada tradition.

 At the Mahabodhi Temple of Bodhgaya in India, Buddha Purnima is celebrated with great enthusiasm.
 This temple gets decorated with colored decorations.
 At the Bodhi Tree, under which Gautama Buddha obtained enlightenment, devotees of Gautam Buddha do special prayers.
-At the National Museum in Delhi, Lord Buddha’s holy remaining's are open for public viewing.
+At the National Museum in Delhi, Lord Buddha's holy remaining's are open for public viewing.

 Tibetans in exile and Tibet celebrate holy Vesak day Saga Dawa on the 15th day of the Saga Dawa (fourth month of the Tibetan calendar).
 Observation of the holy month begins from 1st day of the Saga Dawa, Vesak Month that culminates on the full moon day 15th of the month with celebrations of three holy events of Buddha's life; birth, enlightenment and Death (Mahaparinirvana).
 Throughout the Saga Dawa Vesak Month holy, virtuous and morally ethical activities flows in homes, temples, monasteries and public places.
 Devotees and followers take special precepts Mahayana Posadha during the holy month and especially on the full moon day, therefore consumption of semi-vegetarian or Non-vegetarian food is avoided during the holy month of Vesak Saga Dawa in Tibetan and Himalayan villages and communities.
 Yogis also choose to do special types of meditation on this day as it is said to be quite conducive for spiritual growth.